Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 When we test firmness, we always have multiple expert testers lie on the bed in a variety of sleeping positions and then give the mattress a firmness score.
 Our mattress firmness scale goes from 1 to 10, where 1 is the softest and 10 is the firmest.
 We then average the testers’ scores to create our final firmness rating.
 The Silk & Snow Hybrid falls at a 6.5 on the firmness scale, which marks it as a true medium-firm mattress.
 A medium-firm feel is often popular because it provides a balance between pressure relief and support, which creates comfortable cushioning, as well as spinal alignment.

 When we tested this bed for pressure relief, we found good results in the side-sleeping position.
-When we take a look at the pressure map, we see blue and green along the body in the side-sleeping position, which indicates low pressure.
+When we take a look at the pressure map, we see blue and just a touch of green along the body in the side-sleeping position, which indicates low pressure.
 We do see more green than blue at the shoulders, which doesn’t indicate high pressure but does mean some sleepers could feel pressure there.
-Our tester Amelia Jerden said, “I felt a good amount of sinkage and overall felt comfortable, although there was a small amount of pressure on my shoulders.
-Still, I think many side sleepers could sleep comfortably on this bed.”
+Tester Caine Wilkes, who has a larger body, even said, “I feel more contouring in my hips than in my shoulders.
+I actually feel a little bit of pressure on my shoulders.”
 For those with preexisting shoulder pain, we recommend a mattress that’s more medium soft or soft, rather than medium firm like this bed.

-Something to keep in mind is the Silk & Snow’s edge support score, which is 3.5 out of 5 stars.
+Something to keep in mind is the Silk & Snow’s edge support score, which is 3.6 out of 5 stars.
 Strong edges can be important to couples and sleepers who like to spread out, as it allows them to use the entire surface area and sleep right up to the edge.
 Edge support can also be crucial to sleepers with mobility issues who rely on strong edges to get in and out of bed.
-We saw a decent amount of sinkage when testing the Silk & Snow Hybrid’s edges.
+Our tester Dan Caffrey tested the edge support and said, “When sitting on the edge of the mattress, the layers collapsed quite a bit.”
 While this isn’t the worst edge support we’ve ever seen, it is something to consider.

 For a closer look at the Silk & Snow Hybrid, read our full Silk & Snow Hybrid mattress review.
 For a medium-soft option, try the Bear Star Hybrid or check out our best medium-firm mattress roundup.